gurditsingh/hydeout/_posts/test.md

 ## Delta Lake : UPDATE
 You can use the UPDATE operation to selectively update any rows that match a filtering condition, also known as a predicate.
-The code below demonstrates how to use each type of predicate as part of an UPDATE statement.
+An SQL **UPDATE** statement changes the data of one or more records in a table.
+Either all the rows can be updated, or a subset may be chosen using a condition
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTE2Njg5NTI0LDQwNTY0MDMyNSw3MDAyMz
+eyJoaXN0b3J5IjpbLTEyNTQwMzA5NTAsNTE2Njg5NTI0LDQwNT
-A5NjgsMjgwMDczMzMxLDU1NDI0OTA1MiwtMTExNDg0Njg4NSw1
+Y0MDMyNSw3MDAyMzA5NjgsMjgwMDczMzMxLDU1NDI0OTA1Miwt
-NzM3Mzg0ODksLTQwNDkwMzI0MSwxNjQzMzE2NTEsLTEzODcxOT
+MTExNDg0Njg4NSw1NzM3Mzg0ODksLTQwNDkwMzI0MSwxNjQzMz
-c5OTMsMTU4NzI5OTkwMiwtNzU5MjMxNzc4LDk2MTE1ODY3NCwt
+E2NTEsLTEzODcxOTc5OTMsMTU4NzI5OTkwMiwtNzU5MjMxNzc4
-MTczNTI3MjcyMywtMTQxMjIxNjEwLDExMTg3MzQ5MSwxOTY2NT
+LDk2MTE1ODY3NCwtMTczNTI3MjcyMywtMTQxMjIxNjEwLDExMT
-E2NzY5LDg1MTM1NzEwMiwtMTU1NzgzMTY2OSwtMTIxNTY5NDIx
+g3MzQ5MSwxOTY2NTE2NzY5LDg1MTM1NzEwMiwtMTU1NzgzMTY2
-M119
+OV19
 -->